Nophinou/vitepress/Notes/Puzzle design.md

 - Make tension rise throught the game and reach a climax
 - If longer game, divide this structure into acts that follow the same principles

-## Variety

-Repeating a puzzle is a no-no, unless the second occurrence brings an additional layer of complexity to the table.

 ## Puzzle design process

 1. Create setting